Emilia Anundi OKM 2023

 Grants for cooperation and development projects in accordance with the Convention for the Safeguarding of the Intangible Cultural Heritage

-The aim of the grant is to promote the implementation of the Convention, increase awareness of it and provide communities with opportunities for participation and to transmit their heritage.
+The aim of the grant is to promote the implementation of the UNESCO Convention, increase awareness of it and provide communities with opportunities for participation and to transmit their heritage.
 Grants can be applied for to support cooperation and development projects that contribute to the implementation of the Convention.

 The Finnish Heritage Agency particularly prioritises projects that support the principles of the UNESCO Convention for the Safeguarding of the Intangible Cultural Heritage.
 The Convention emphasises the importance of community-based action, the safeguarding and transmission of heritage and the diversity of heritage.